 The Master of Education is designed to propel students towards success in the teaching industry.
 You will study a range of progressive subjects geared around the theoretical and practical application of teaching, learning and leadership.

-Our retraining specialisation is structured according to the Subject Content Knowledge Requirements Policy of the New South Wales Education Standards Authority (NESA).
+Our retraining specialisations are structured according to the Subject Content Knowledge Requirements Policy of the New South Wales Education Standards Authority (NESA).

 Some courses within these specialisations may count as professional development to maintain Proficient Teacher status for Standards 1, 2, and 3.
-Please talk with the program convenor for specific details of the courses that count as professional development with NESA.
+Please contact the program convenor for specific details of the courses that count as professional development with NESA.

-Upon completion of the above courses you will have developed high-level leadership skills in teaching and learning within the education sector.
-Applicants living in New South Wales seeking to use a retraining specialisation to add an additional teaching qualification to their portfolio must already hold an accredited teaching degree and have been registered as a teachers with NESA.
+Applicants living in New South Wales seeking to use a retraining specialisation to add an additional teaching qualification to their portfolio must already hold an accredited teaching degree and must be registered as a teacher with NESA.
 For recognition in other states, territories and countries, graduates should contact the regulatory authority in the relevant jurisdiction to determine the specific requirements for recognition as a teacher in that area.

 Download a program plan for further details on your degree's structure and what courses you will study.